 Bhutan, where the time stands still, the nature and religion combines and maintain the tiny Buddhist kingdom as the last Shangri-La.
-Sandwiched between Tibet platue and India sub-continent which is the pearl of the Himalaya.
+Sandwiched between Tibetan platue and Indian sub-continent which is the pearl of the Himalayas.

 Virgin peaks rises up to 25,000 ft to the north of the kingdom and beneath steep glacial walls, alpine highlands fall to misty forests.
 Mountain streams cut through gorges on their way down to warmer valleys and wide marshes in the heart of the kingdom.